Year in Review

 I am fascinated by the concept of airports as artports and consequently launched a column of the same name a couple of years back.
 If airports are to represent and showcase the culture and heritage of a city, region or country, art is a good place to start.

-Since starting the column, I have been delighted to see so many outstanding art programmes across airports of all sizes and regions.
+Since launching the column, I have been delighted to see so many outstanding art programmes across airports of all sizes and regions.

 Specialist store of the year – Mundo Fantástico da Sardinha Portuguesa (The Fantastic World of Portuguese Sardines), Humberto Delgado (Lisbon) Airport